Table of contents

 As a partnership manager, it’s your job to use partnerships as a tool that can help your company to achieve its goals.

-That means you’ll constantly need to be on the lookout for new opportunities that can help you get there – whether that’s championing new projects with existing partners or discovering new partners to expand your partner ecosystem.
+That means you’ll constantly need to be on the lookout for new opportunities that can help you get there – whether that’s championing new projects with existing partners or discovering new partners to expand your ecosystem.
 In fact, we discovered that affiliate and partnership managers spend an average of 35% of their time on partner discovery (hence why we built Breezy, to help partnership managers free up more of their time for making those partnerships a success).

 You’ll also need to have a solid understanding of the different types of strategic partnerships out there and how they can help you achieve your brand’s goals.
 This might mean implementing partnership types your brand hasn’t tried before, whether that’s partner marketing tactics like affiliate marketing, referral agreements and content marketing partnerships, or more complex strategic partnerships that involve brands collaborating more closely (for instance, sharing personnel, technologies and resources).